halo-re/halo/README.md

 * Install Python deps: `pip install -r requirements.txt`
 * Have `extract-xiso` in your path
 * `python build.py`
 * Run `halo-patched.iso` in xemu, or on your Xbox.
+You'll want to set up a debug environment.

 Help
 ----